 - Your htaccess file, robots.txt file, Google site verification file and other standalone files are imported.

 - Your standalone images and image folders are imported.

 So you pretty much don't need to do anything as every aspect of migration is being taken care of by MigrateGuru.

 Depending on your need, there can be three types of migrating scenarios as follows:

-- Migrating your blog to a new domain name (same hosting provider or different hosting provider).
+- Migrating your blog from an old domain name to a new domain name (same hosting provider or different hosting provider).

-- Migrating your blog to a new hosting provider (same domain name).
+- Migrating your blog to a new hosting provider (While keeping the same domain name).